emilybagley/disgust_reversal_learning-stage2/results/model_agnostic/loseShift.md

 <br>
 <p>

-As this hypothesis test found a no difference between fear and disgust, we will compute a Bayes Factor to test the strength of the evidence for the null
+As this hypothesis test found no difference between fear and disgust, we will compute a Bayes Factor to test the strength of the evidence for the null
 </p>

 <details class="code-fold">